jestillore/guessphp/README.md

 # GuessPHP

-Run the same `php` command while using different versions according to the PHP version on `composer.json` on the current working directory.
+Run the same `php` command while using different versions according to the PHP version on `.guessphp` file or `composer.json` on the current working directory.

 ## Software requirements